ProkopRandacek/glowing-octopus/readme.md

 - [x] Mine rocks & trees in an area
   - [ ] Split the area into smaller chunks to optimize the path when clearing
 - [ ] Explore area
+- [ ] Sometimes tries to mine fire

 ## Go side:
 - [x] RCON